 When applicable, emphasize the benefits of working on a large variety of projects.
 This diversity will help your candidates build solid resumes, expand their skill sets and enhance their marketability.
 Also, be open to listening to suggestions on how to integrate new tech on the project.
 The person you are hiring may have a background in other related areas that could be considered.
 And, encourage proof of concept work; let their creativity and ingenuity look for alternative solutions to your tech challenges.

 2. Showcase new technologies you’re using

 Research the candidate’s background and highlight any newer technologies the candidate hasn’t used previously or used extensively.
-For example, .Net developers would want to work with bootstrap, kendo UI and Restful WCF services.
+For example, most Java developers will want to work with newer frameworks (REACT / Node) as well as with Cloud based projects (AWS).
 Make sure these details are communicated clearly as the right technology could help a candidate say “yes.”

 3. Know what excites them